OHDSI/CohortDiagnostics/README.md

 - Compute cohort incidence across calendar years, age, and gender.
 - Break down index events into the specific concepts that triggered them.
 - Compute overlap between two cohorts.
 - Characterize cohorts, and compare these characterizations.
+Perform cohort comparison and temporal comparisons.
 - Explore patient profiles of a random sample of subjects in a cohort.

 Screenshot